 Stuart Thomas stormed off.
 He was gentleman enough to finish his drink first, however.
 It is a great thing to have friends in your life to educate and correct you, and a true friend gives them lots of opportunities.
 When it comes to being an aggravation to those around me, I consider myself an expert and don’t need research.

 ©2019 under analysis llc. under analysis is a nationally syndicated column.
 Spencer Farris is the founding partner of The S.E.
 Farris Law Firm in St Louis, Missouri.
 If you are humming the Daniel Boone TV theme song now, you are welcome.
 And you are old.
-Comments or criticisms about this column may be sent c/o this newspaper or directly to Under Analysis via email at email@example.com.
+Comments or criticisms about this column may be sent to Under Analysis via email at firstname.lastname@example.org.